 In connection with the 2017 acquisition of Row House, the Company agreed to pay to the sellers 20% of operational or change of control distributions, subject to distribution thresholds, until the date on which a change in control or liquidation of Row House occurs.
 The Company determines the estimated fair value using a discounted cash flow approach, giving consideration to the market valuation approach, which is a Level 3 measurement.
 Inputs used in the methodology primarily included sales forecasts, projected future cash flows and discount rate commensurate with the risk involved.
 During the years ended December 31, 2022 and 2021, the Company recorded \$380 and \$540 of additional contingent consideration, which was recorded as acquisition and transaction expenses, respectively.
 During the year ended December 31, 2020, the Company recorded a reduction of \$6,065 to contingent consideration, of which \$215 and (\$6,280) was recorded as interest expense and acquisition and transaction expenses (income), respectively.
-In December 2022, the Company recorded a reduction to the contingent consideration and transaction is a result of the agreement, the Company recorded a reduction to the contingent consideration to the contingent consideration liability of \$1,220 with an offsetting increase in additional paid-in capital.
-As of December 31, 2022 and 2021, contingent consideration totaled \$0 and \$\$40, respectively.
+In December 2022, the Company entered into an agreement with the former owner of Row House (see Note 10), which settled the contingent consideration.
+As a result of the agreement, the Company recorded a reduction to the contingent consideration liability of \$1,220 with an offsetting increase in additional paid-in capital.
+As of December 31, 2022 and 2021, contingent consideration totaled \$0 and \$840, respectively.